markdawson/explore-messages/README.md

 ![Download Facebook Data](/facebookdata.png)

 2. You will recieve a zip file called `facebook-<username>`.
-...Unzip that file to create a new folder of the same name: `facebook-<username>`
+   Unzip that file to create a new folder of the same name: `facebook-<username>`

 3. Navigate inside that folder.